Kagu-chan/anki-jpdb.reader/README.md

 ### Known Bugs

-* when scrolling with asb player in crunchyroll, the parser triggers a second time and it renders two ruby lines
 * close popup after api call seems to not work properly on crunchyroll
 * some pages like nhkweb / newseasy dont keep the correct context, but always the first word of the row
 * some points dont properly validate and fail silently